Is your team stalling due to an uncertain future? Jump start them with the 3Cs - Challenge, Connect, Clout

 - Each person feels someone cares about them

 - Each person feels they have control over what they do and how they do it.

-Be a leader in action and spirit, even when you are unsure what might unfold in the future.
+Even when you are unsure what might unfold in the future, take this opportunity to be a leader who lives, loves and leads remarkably.
 Instead of viewing it as a tough time to get through, view it as an opportunity to hone your leadership, resilience and inspirational skills.

 For more on acceptance, belonging and vulnerability